 Where: Great Russell Street, WC1B 3DG.
 The museum is located between Holborn, Tottenham Court Road, Russell Square and Goodge Street tube stations.

 Need to know: There is free entry to the museum; exhibitions are charged for.

-The permanent collection at the Tate Modern showcases over a hundreds years of art from the birth of modernism in the early 1900s to works being created today.
+The permanent collection at his vast museum on the Thames showcases over a hundreds years of art from the birth of modernism in the early 1900s to works being created today.
 There are regular temporary exhibitions too; some of the most popular in recent years have included Andy Warhol and Olafur Eliasson.
 It’s worth visiting the museum to see the Turbine Hall – and whatever installation is currently in place – alone.